 Thanks to the commitment of Foreste per Sempre ODV, an environmental education center has been created and recently a Meteo-Climatic Biological Station that allows researchers from all over the world to study the tropical forest, its biology and the effects of climate change from a privileged observation point.
 The CLIMBIO – Climate & Biodiversity project came to life in collaboration with the University of Modena and Reggio Emilia (Department of Life Sciences and Geophysical Observatory)

-A fundraising campaign for the expansion of the reserve is currently underway through the purchase of an additional 25 hectares, you can join the following link on the FpS pages
+A fundraising campaign is currently underway for the expansion of the reserve after the purchase of the last 25 hectares, it is possible to join the following link on the Pages of FPS

 Refugio de Vida Silvestre